-Compared to the rest of the New York City market, the Northwestern Brooklyn submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the New York City market, the Northwestern Brooklyn region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 195 listings have been posted online, so you'll want to check back regularly for new listings.
-About 51% of the listings in the Northwestern Brooklyn are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 1173 listings have come on the market, so you'll want to check back regularly for new listings.
+About 8% of the listings in the Northwestern Brooklyn are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,120 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this region are approximately 5 stories.
+Even though the median size is 2,990 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this region are around 5 stories.
 Most buildings in this region were built in 1935 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Northwestern Brooklyn occupants.
+Education is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Northwestern Brooklyn residents.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.